Im-Rises/PhysicalEngine/README.md

 - CodeQL: This script is used to check the code for security issues.
 - CMake: This script is used to build the project.
-- Cpp Cmake Publish: This script is used to publish the project on Github.
+- Cpp Cmake Publish: This script is used to publish the project on GitHub.

 ## Documentations